JasonSecrestBMX/jsecrest-datascience-demo/Vanderbilt-Meningitis/README.md

 ## Data Description
 This data represents patients in a clinical trail who received treatment after physical trauma.
 - 20207 observations and 44 variables
-- **Full data source description** can be accessed at http://hbiostat.org/data/repo/crash2.html or in this project's data folder in [crash2.html](./data/crash2.hml).
+- **Full data source description** can be accessed at http://hbiostat.org/data/repo/crash2.html or in this project's data folder: data/crash2.hml
-- **Data dictionary** available at http://hbiostat.org/data/repo/Ccrash2.html or in this project's data folder in [Ccrash2.hml](./data/Ccrash2.hml)
+- **Data dictionary** available at http://hbiostat.org/data/repo/Ccrash2.html or in this project's data folder: data/Ccrash2.hml